ami-arkhan/study/codes/sorting/insertion-sort/README.md

     - Unlike arrays, random access in linked list is not possible.
 Insertion Sort requires a lot of this kind of access.
 In linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have continuous block of memory.
 Therefore, the overhead increases for insertion sort.
     - But overhead can be reduced if new sorted list is created after reading each data.
 Requires extra spaces for new sorted list.
   - If **doubly linked list** is used, it is easy to compare with previous value (using previous node connecting link) and move the node to correct position.
 Similar like **array**, but random access to list is still an issue.
 As a result search like **binary search** can not be performed on list, each element has to be traversed from head or tail.
-  - When there are large amount of data to compare, time can be reduced by using **binary search** in **array** to find the correct location, instead of comparing all previous data.
+  - When there are large amount of data to compare, time can be reduced by using **binary search** in **array** to find the correct location in the sorted portion, instead of comparing all previous data.

 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/insertion-sort/insertion_sort.png "Insertion Sort")
 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/insertion-sort/insertion_sort.jpg "Inserion Sort")